7bebebe7/JavaScript-Mod/README.md

 # JavaScript Content

-# Walls
-  -r0uter:
+  -r0uter

      max health
      have lightning

-  -feedbacker:
+  -feedbacker

      Ultrakill reference
      +paryy
      have custome paryy soun
      dont parry lasers

   -VarWall

      it's experement
      health is var
      can only be placed on sand (not on black)

   -ispectator

      checks and displays the name (ID) of the surface on which it was placed (can be customized)

   -menu